In these Conditions:

 (7) Each and every obligation contained in these Conditions shall be treated as a separate obligation and shall be severally enforceable as such notwithstanding the non-enforceability of any other such obligation.

 (8) These Conditions and the Contract shall not create or evidence, or be deemed to create or evidence, any agency or partnership between OEM on the one hand and the Buyer or any third party on the other.

 (9) Any notice required to be given in writing under the Contract shall be given, where possible, by email (and in the case of any notice given to OEM, the email must be sent to the following email address [email protected] and otherwise by first class post addressed to the registered office of the party for which it is intended, or to such other address as may be notified in writing in accordance herewith for the purpose, and shall be deemed to have been received, in the case of an email, upon sending of the email and, in the case of a letter, forty-eight hours after posting.
 In proving service by letter, it shall be sufficient to show that the envelope containing the notice was properly addressed and stamped and duly posted.

-(10) The Contract shall be governed by English Law.
+(10) The Contract shall be governed by the laws of England and Wales.